stefanofabi/4evergaming-site/README.md

 ## Legal issues :necktie:
 For legal reasons in Argentina, a QR form must be displayed on all e-commerce sites that allows the company's fiscal data to be displayed.

-By another law, a repentance button must be displayed so that the buyer can easily revoke their purchase.
-It must be an easy and direct access link from the home page of the Internet site and must be in a prominent and visible place.

 ## Security :shield:
 The site is developed under the Laravel framework for PHP.
 The framework offers a "secure" way of dealing with sensitive application information such as access keys, authentication keys, among others.